Sunningdale Golf Club

 1. A Right of Way is not a Right to Roam

 Public access is limited to the public footpaths and bridleways marked on the map, plus any additional paths marked as available for visitors.
-All other areas and paths on Sunningdale Golf Course are reserved for the Club's members.
-A map of the public footpaths is available here.
+All other areas and paths on Sunningdale Golf Course are reserved for the Club's members and staff .
+A map of the public footpaths is available on the link below.

 2. Public Footpaths can be temporarily closed

 The Club as the landowner has the right to suspend the Right of Way for example if a major tournament is taking place.

 The Golf Club takes all reasonable measures to prevent hazards, but Golf Courses are sporting environments.
 Visitors should exercise due caution when crossing the course and pay attention to warning signs.

 4. Dogs must be kept on a lead

 Sunningdale Golf Club requires that all dogs brought onto the course by visitors or members should be kept on a lead at all times for the safety of others.
 This requirement applies to the Rights of Way as well as all other areas.